-The world is awash with fitness bands, each one promising to help you make sense of your workouts and track how well you're doing, spurring you on when your willpower flags.
+The world is awash with fitness bands, each one promising to help you make sense of your workouts, track how well you're doing and spur you on when your willpower flags.
 With so many options available from so many different companies, it's difficult for new models to stand out.

 Sony is hoping the SmartBand Talk will catch your eye, thanks to its easy-to-read e-ink display -- like on a Kindle -- as well as the ability to show notifications and receive phone calls via your phone.

 The SmartBand Talk is available now directly from Sony in the UK for £130 or for $170 in the US.
 It's due to go on sale soon in Australia, although final prices have yet to be confirmed (the UK price converts to AU$240, for reference).

 Design and comfort